 This guide helps you concentrate on your work by showing you how to use Screen Time limits on Mac.
 With this, you can limit unnecessary apps, focus on work apps, and be productive.

-You may have set up Screen Time for your kids on iOS to limit the apps they can use and when.
-And of course, you can use the Screen Time feature for your child on Mac to restrict certain websites and apps too.
+You may have set up Screen Time for your kids on iPhone or iPad to limit the apps they can use and when.
 But have you considered limiting your own usage with Screen Time?